awslabs/aurora-dsql-hibernate/README.md

-# Aurora DSQL dialect for Hibernate
+# Hibernate with Aurora DSQL

 This repository contains the associated examples and dialect code for working with Aurora DSQL.